bnorton/super-node/README.md

 This is the hook back into your application's storage and processing logic.

 It is highly recommended that the parsing and processing of content _not_ happen in the same invocation that fetches content.
 (Time based prioritzation of HTTP requests may become inaccurate).
 The best way to decouple maintain a decoupled content fetch model is a _shared_ processing queue.
-Have your `fetch` and `save` invocaitons place the returned data into Redis on an agreed-upon location (such as `queue_id + ':parse'` OR an argument to the invocation).
-Then when invoked, the callbak invocation already knows where to process from.
+Have your `fetch` and `save` invocaitons place the returned data into Redis on an agreed-upon location (such as `queue_id + ':parse'` OR an argument to the invocation)

 ####`include SuperNode::Queuable` (TODO) since most of the able is alread implemented.